Entity resolution with a MIO solution: An explainer

 In actual deployments, cluster matrices can be much more extensive and complex than shown in this basic example.

-MIOvantage's cluster rule implementation supports these more involved rules in multiple ways, including:
+Cluster rule implementation in our solutions supports these more involved rules in multiple ways, including:

-MIOvantage uses a transitive match strategy as part of its clustering, which allows it to support a greater degree of nuance than direct-match-only strategies do.
+We use a transitive match strategy to do clustering, which allows our solutions to have much more nuance than direct-match-only strategies do.

 With transitive matching, fragments are considered to match each other—and therefore, can belong to the same cluster—under the following circumstances: